 This Ramirez specialty meets the typical Portuguese palate, with a special sauce made from a recipe that transports us to the flavours of the cuisine of our fishermen.

-Small sardines in olive oil0 out of 5
+Smoked mackerel fillets with olive oil0 out of 5